-1. 24 PS 751 2.
-24 PS 807.1 3.
-24 PS 609 24 PS 508
+Legal 1, 24 PS, 751 2, 24 PS, 807.1

+3. 24 P.S.
+609 24 P.S.
+508

-It is the policy of the Board that when funds are available all purchases contemplated within the current budget and not subject to bid shall be made in a manner that ensures the best interests of the district.
-[1][2]
+It is the policy of the Board that when funds are available all purchases contemplated within the current budget and not subject to bid shall be made in a manner that ensures the best interests of the district.[11[2]]

-All purchases that are within budgetary limits, and originally contained within the budget, may be made upon authorization of the Purchasing Agent, Business Manager, Board Secretary, and/or Superintendent, unless the contemplated purchase is for more than \$19,400, in which case prior approval by the Board is required.[3][1][2]
+All purchases that are within budgetary limits, and originally contained within the budget, may be made upon authorization of the Purchasing Agent, Business Manager, Board Secretary, and/or Superintendent, unless the contemplated purchase is required to be bid under state law, for more than \$19,488; in which case prior approval by the Board is required.
+[3][1][2] Note: Current state bid is for more than \$19,400 as of January 2017.
+This amount changes (increased annually by law).

-All purchase order requests must be referred to the Purchasing Agent, who shall check whether the proposed purchase is subject to bid; whether sufficient funds exist in the budget; and whether the material might be available elsewhere in the district.[3][1][2]
+All purchase order requests must be referred to the Purchasing Agent, who shall check whether the proposed purchase is subject to bid or quote; whether sufficient funds exist in the budget; and whether the material might be available elsewhere in the district [3][1][2]